Rules for work in the labs

 - almost constant help considering things like where are beakers of this size, where to put my samples and I need a relevé frame

-Jindra (alias Pavla) represents more the component of strength and knowledge of equipment:
+Kuba (alias Pavla) represents the component of strength and knowledge of equipment:

-- helping with technically more complicated things (with previous anouncement) – to help the students in lab with new and complex lab methods, basic maintenance of the common room (like drill and screw cupboards) and of the lab equipments (exchange batteries, dismantle and grease etc.)
+- helping with technically more complicated things (with a previous announcement) – to help the students in the lab with new and complex lab methods, basic maintenance of the common room (like drill and screw cupboards) and of the lab equipment (exchange batteries, dismantle and grease etc.)

 - securing the availability and functionality of tools (like drills) and knowing what we have and have not